Getting Popup Timing Right for Maximum Opt-in Rates

 Wrapping up

 Ecommerce store popups are incredibly effective in many different use cases.
-The tricky thing about using them is getting the popup timing right.
-Following the popup best practices above will get you most of the way there!
+The tricky thing about using them is getting the popup timing and popup display right.
+Following the quick tips and best practices above will get you most of the way there!

 Once your popup forms are up and rolling, you’ll enjoy a steady stream of new leads to send to your email marketing platform.